-Making the Most of Your Visit

 Passes

 WHERE DO I PURCHASE PASSES?

-The America the Beautiful Pass can be obtained at the Indiana Dunes Visitor Center and the West Beach Kiosk.
+The America the Beautiful Pass can be obtained at the Indiana Dunes Visitor Center, West Beach Kiosk (seasonally), by scanning the QR Code below, or visiting nps.gov/indu/planyourvisit/fees.htm.
 Indiana Dunes State Park Passes are available at the State Park Office or Gate.
-Indiana Dunes National Park and State Park do not reciprocate pass discounts.